-- 1. The Climb Leader Application Form must be submitted to the current climbing chair. - 2.
+- 1. The Climb Leader Application Form must be submitted to Kitsap Branch Climbing Chair. - 2.
 The Leadership Subcommittee announces the application via email to the members of the Climbing Committee. - 3.
-The application is validated against club records and reviewed by the Leadership Subcommittee. - 4.
-The Leadership Subcommittee contacts the references named in the application. - 5.
-If all of the feedback for the respective candidate is in support of adding them to the climb leader list, the Leadership Subcommittee will add the candidate to the list and announce its decision to the Climbing Committee in email.
-If the application is controversial or if there are additional questions that require discussion, the Leadership Subcommittee will bring the application to the next Climbing Committee meeting for discussion.
-In this case, the people present at the meeting will get to vote on the application.
-If the application is not meeting the outlined requirements, the Leadership Subcommittee will recommend what steps the applicant should take in order for their application to be successful.
+The application is validated against club records and reviewed by the Climbing Committee. - 4.
+The contacts referenced in the application are contacted for verification. - 5.
+If all the feedback is in support of adding the member to the climb leader list, the Climbing Chair will add the candidate to the list and announce its decision to the Climbing Committee.
+If the application is not approved or if there are additional questions that require discussion, the application be reviewed at the next Climbing Committee meeting.
+In this case, the people present at the meeting will vote on the application.
+If the application is not approved, the Climbing Chair will recommend steps the applicant should take for their application to be approved.